mkashwin/unifiednamespace/README.md

 For production systems you might want to consider the cloud versions of the historians ([InfluxDB Cloud](https://www.influxdata.com/products/influxdb-cloud/) or [TimescaleDB](https://www.timescale.com/products#timescale-cloud)) for lower maintenance and higher scalability

-### **Plugin / MQTT Client to subscribe and write to the above data bases**
+### **Plugin / MQTT Client to subscribe and write to the above databases**
-Since I did not have the enterprise version and
+Since I did not have the enterprise version of the MQTT brokers, I decided to develop a broker agnostic solition.
+Hence the MQTT client seems to be a the best option ( even if it is not as performant as the Broker plugin/module).

+I choose to wite the client in Python even thought Python is not as performance as C or Rust primarily because
+* In the OT space most professionals  ( in my experience) were more familiar coding with Python than C or Rust.
+Hence I hope this increases the adoptions and contributions from the community in further developing this tool
+* Should a team want to further optimize the code, given the readability and the inline comments in the code, they are hopefully able
+* to rewrite the applicationin their choice of language
+* I wanted to learn Python